 Furthermore, Comino has the most incredible backdrop to be seen from every island angle.

 Comino is easily reached in around 25 minutes by speedboat from the Cirkewwa Ferry Terminal.
 A round trip costs €13, with departures running hourly from 9am.

 Where to Stay in Malta (& Gozo)

 You are spoilt for choice with places to stay in Malta & Gozo and for every type of budget.
 Choose from large resorts to small boutiques hotels.
-Or if you’re looking for stunning, yet authentic airbnb stays in Malta & Gozo check out this post of handpicked properties in some of Malta’s prettiest villages.
+If you’re looking for stunning yet authentic Airbnb stays in Malta & Gozo, check out this post of handpicked properties in some of Malta’s prettiest villages.